 INTERESTED IN JOINING DCCOS?

-DCCOS offers 3 programs: The DC Concert Orchestra (DCCO), an 80-piece, high-quality non-professional orchestra; DC Chamber Musicians (DCCM), an alliance of skilled musicians seeking resources to support their musical development, including master class and performance opportunities; and Classical Musicians of Metro DC (CM•MDC), an area network of almost 700 musicians at all skill levels, excluding beginners, seeking casual music opportunities.
+DCCOS offers 3 programs: The DC Concert Orchestra (DCCO), an 80-piece, high-quality non-professional orchestra; DC Chamber Musicians (DCCM), an alliance of skilled musicians seeking resources to support their musical development, including professional coaching and performance opportunities; and Classical Musicians of Metro DC (CM•MDC), an area network of hundreds of musicians at all skill levels, excluding beginners, seeking casual music opportunities.
 If you are interested in joining one of our programs, please read on!

 JOIN THE NETWORK (CM•MDC)